 (c) must preserve any record made under this section for a period of 3 years after the last entry was made in it.

-Penalty for an individual: $5 000.
+Penalty: a fine of $15 000.

-Penalty for a body corporate: $10 000.
+[Section 84 amended by No. 4 of 2008 s.
+64.]

 85. Inspection of records

 (1) Records required to be kept for the purposes of sections 78 and 84 must be available for inspection at the premises at which they are required to be kept.

-(2) When required to do so by a licensing officer or a member of the police force, the licensee, or an agent or employee of the licensee who is at the time in charge of the premises, or a person referred to in section 84, must produce for inspection —
+(2) When required to do so by a compliance officer, a licensing officer or a member of the police force, the licensee, or an agent or employee of the licensee who is at the time in charge of the premises, or a person referred to in section 84, must produce for inspection —

 (a) any relevant licence; and